Prince Harry and Meghan took a step back as 'senior' royals last January and have since confirmed they won't return as working royals.

-In February 2020, Prince Harry recorded a special ‘Carpool Karaoke’ with friend and host James Corden.
+In February 2021, Harry labelled the British press as "toxic" in a special 'Carpool Karaoke', recorded with friend and host James Corden.

-He told James that their decision to step back was because the British press attention was “toxic” and was “destroying” his mental health.
+He told James that their decision to step back was because the couple's media attention was "destroying" his mental health.

 "I did what any husband and father would do - I need to get my family out of here.